sf-squirrels-2017/phase-1-checkpoint-challenge-3-teacher-refactoring/README.md

 # Release 1

-What do the Teacher and ApprenticeTeacher classes have in common?
+What do the SeniorTeacher and ApprenticeTeacher classes have in common?
 DRY it up.

 Make sure the tests still pass.